Orb Policy Reference

 only_ports

-filter only filters data being sent to or received on one of the selected IP ports (or range of ports).
+filter only filters data being sent to or received on one of the selected TCP/UDP ports (or range of ports).

 The only_ports